1/16/2019

 Marty Mosby

 The other thing is you have a higher percentage of your portfolio that's held to maturity, but you still have some left unavailable for sale.
-As interest rates are still at a higher level than what the portfolio rates that you have are actually on the balance sheet, you think about any deployment of capital into restructuring to take advantage and lock some of those rates in because it is a fragile opportunity that we saw here in the last quarter when rates can kind of reverse on us pretty quickly.
+As interest rates, you know, are still at a higher level than what the portfolio rates that you have are, you know, actually on the balance sheet, you think about any deployment of capital into a restructuring to take advantage and lock some of those rates in because it is a fragile opportunity like we saw here in the last quarter when rates can kind of reverse on us pretty quickly.

 speaker

-Yeah, I think your question, if I understand it, and you kind of focus on that one area, but just what would we think about in terms of duration of assets and shifting maybe our focus from an asset growth perspective.
-And it is kind of when the yield curve flattens, certainly strategies you end up looking at is emphasizing a little longer duration fixed rate sort of assets.
+Yeah, I think your question, if I understand it, and you kind of focus on that one area, but just what would we think about in terms of duration of assets and shifting maybe our focus from an asset growth perspective and You know, it is kind of when the yield curve flattens, you know, certainly strategies you end up looking at is emphasizing a little longer duration fixed rate sort of assets.
 So whether that's mortgage or auto or whatever might be the case.
-And then in the investment portfolio, as we see maturities and as we have the opportunity to invest cash, our expectations probably will go a little bit longer in terms of the duration of new purchases.
-So we are thinking about that.
+And then in the investment portfolio, you know, as we see maturities and as we have the opportunity to invest cash, you know, our expectation is we probably will go a little bit longer in terms of the duration of new purchases.
+So, you know, we are thinking about that.

 speaker